Our Trade-off Life: How the 80/20 rule leads to a healthier, wealthier life

 “Invention is the mother of necessity.”

 Read this quote again -- the words, “necessity” and “invention” are in the reverse order of what you may expect.
 Veblen’s pithy word reversal reminds us that people are naturally insatiable.
-Stopping at good is very difficult for most people. [xii] Decision process, called "choice architecture," is an essential ally to achieving the best decisions.
+Stopping at good is very difficult for most people. [xii] The decision process, called "choice architecture," is an essential ally to achieving the best decisions.
 In the following resource section are examples of easy-to-use tools to achieve health and wealth in your personal and business life.

 c.
 An injured loved one example